Many dogs love summer as much as we do, but high temperatures can present a problem for our canine friends.

 More on Vetstreet.com :

 May 23 is National Heat Awareness Day, and humans aren’t the only ones who can become sick when it’s hot outside.
 Pets can suffer from heat stress, too.
-To remind you to keep your dogs and cats safe from the heat, we found 15 photos of pets staying cool on hot summer days.
+Keep your dogs and cats safe from the heat – stay cool on hot summer days.